twirl/The-API-Book/src/en/drafts/HTTP Status Codes.md

 What the RFC fails to describe is what to do with the error.
 As we discussed, errors could be resolvable or not.
 If the error is unresolvable, all this status codes and headers stuff is simply irrelevant to clients, even more so to interim proxies.
 In fact, three error codes are enough:
   * `400` to denote persistent situation (error couldn't be resolved by just repeating the request);
-  * `404` to denote ‘uncertainity’ cases (the request could be repeated — possibly with different outcomes);
+  * `404` to denote ‘uncertainty’ cases (the request could be repeated — possibly with different outcomes);
   * `500` to denote server-side problems, with `Retry-After` header to indicate the desirable retry period.

 **Aside note:** mark a design flaw here.
 All `4xx` status codes are by default not cacheable, except for `404`, `405`, `410` and `414`, which are cacheable.
 We presume that editors of the spec did this with the best intentions, but the number of people who knows this nuance is probably quite close to the number of the spec editors.
 As a result, there are lots of cases (the author of this book had to deal with one) when `404`s were returned erroneously and cached on clients, thus prolonging the outage for an indefinite time.